-Recreational riders have trained enough to head out on longer trips, without burning out too quickly.
+Recreational cyclists have trained enough to head out on longer trips, without burning out too quickly.
 Their muscles have adapted to travel longer distances and their bodies can stand the extra work.
 This is made possible through endurance training and better equipment.

-It’s common for recreational riders to average around 15 mph and higher, depending on ride conditions.
+It’s common for recreational riders to average around 15 mph (24 km/h) and higher, depending on ride conditions.
 To achieve and maintain such speeds, proper practice and consistency are important.
 For those planning to improve their ride techniques and speed, this is a good benchmark to aim for.
 However, try to increase the pace slowly and consider upgrading your bike and gear to aid in the progression.

 Level 3: Avid Roadies

-With experience and understanding of how their body reacts to external conditions and forces, avid amateurs maintain consistent hydration and eat snacks throughout the day to keep their energy levels up and maintain a high average speed.
+With experience and understanding of how their body reacts to external conditions and forces, avid amateurs maintain consistent hydration and eat snacks throughout the day to keep their energy levels up and maintain a high average road bike speed.

 Level Max: Tour de France Riders

-Tour de France Riders are considered the Gods of the cycling world and we all dream to be like them.
+Tour de France Cyclists are considered the Gods of the cycling world and we all dream to be like them.
 The level of competition and professionalism they display in a multi-terrain setting is impressive.
 They have dedicated their entire life to cycling and made it their lifelong goal to break records.

 11 Ways to Improve Your Average Speed